Is physical (mineral) sunscreen better than chemical sunscreen?

-Confused by what sunscreen to buy?
+Confused by whether to buy a physical sunscreen or chemical sunscreen?
 You're not alone.
-Gundersen dermatologist April Farrell, MD, says knowing what to look for in a sunscreen can make this task much easier.
+Gundersen dermatologist April Farrell, MD, says knowing what to look for in a sunscreen makes it easier to buy the best one for your skin.
 She offers this helpful overview.

 Many of today's sunscreens contain both physical and chemical UV filters.
-To make sure your sunscreen offers the best protection, look for "broad spectrum" protection and an SPF of 30-50.
+To make sure your sunscreen offers the most protection, look for "broad spectrum" protection and an SPF of at least 30.

 Broad spectrum means you're screening out both ultraviolet A (UVA) rays, which cause premature aging, wrinkling and skin cancer, and ultraviolet B (UVB) rays, which cause sunburn.